canada-nyc/django-canadanewyork/readme.md

 to run the commands in the current shell environment, I had to hardcode the python virtualenv path at the top of the makefile.
 If you do use the makefile then you will have to modify that for your own python interpreter.

+# Testing
+To test with selenium over saucelabs, first you must download and run [Sauce Connect](https://saucelabs.com/docs/connect).
+Then set the variable `CANADA_USE_SELENIUM` to anything but `False`.
+Then when you run the tests with Sauce Connect running as well.

 # Initial Data